chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 public-key cryptography.
 Disclosure of the private-key material to another entity can lead to masquerades.

-For ML-KEM specific security considerations refer to
-{{?I-D.sfluhrer-cfrg-ml-kem-security-considerations}}.

 The generation of private keys relies on random numbers.
 The use of inadequate pseudo-random number generators (PRNGs) to generate these values can result in little or no security.
 An attacker may find it